-Dynamic Panoramic is a column by Mladen Stojic, Vice President, Geospatial at Intergraph SG&I. Mr. Stojic is a renowned geospatial industry expert who shares his insights into how geospatial information is increasingly being used to drive critical decisions in organizations of all sizes.
+Dynamic Panoramic is a column by Mladen Stojic, President of Hexagon Geospatial.
+Mr. Stojic is a renowned geospatial industry expert who shares his insights into how geospatial information is increasingly being used to drive critical decisions in organizations of all sizes.

 3D Takes Hold for Enhancing Geospatial Data Analysis for Urban Planning

-February 16th, 2012 by Mladen Stojic, Vice President, Geospatial at Intergraph SG&I
+February 16th, 2012 by Mladen Stojic, President of Hexagon Geospatial

 In the urban planning world, 3D technologies now play a major role in enhancing decision-making and information sharing.
 By creating a compelling geospatial visual connection with internal stakeholders and the public, urban planners are able to provide clear and realistic project information, extending far beyond traditional disconnected model-based details.

 In addition, as geospatial solutions are being embraced more in the urban planning arena, 3D enables organizations to better exploit the precision and power of their geospatial data, leading to quicker, more confident decision-making and visual communication in support of location-centric tasks.